#

 OTTOMAN SHIPWRECK (ALANYA)

-We studied a shipwreck that has been dated to the Ottoman Period offshore Alanya District of Antalya Province with the permission of the General Directorate of Cultural Heritage and Museums in 2019.
+In 2019, we studied a shipwreck dated to the Ottoman Period off the coast of Alanya District in Antalya Province, with the permission of the General Directorate of Cultural Heritage and Museums.